kerimsadikoglu/Flutter_Instagram_Clone/README.md

 - **Interactive Playback**: Stories pause when the user taps and holds the screen, and resume on release.
 - **Navigation**: Users can tap on the left to go back to the previous story or group, and tap on the right to proceed to the next.
 - **Media Content**: Support for various media types, including placeholder images and videos hosted online.
-- **Duration Control**: Images have a fixed display time of 5 seconds, while videos play for their full length.
+- **Duration Control**: Images have a fixed display time of 5 seconds.
 - **Progress Indicators**: Individual progress bars for each story, adapting to the duration of the content.
 - **State Persistence**: Story groups remember the last viewed story, resuming from where the user left off during their last visit.
 - **Bloc Architecture**: Utilizes the Bloc architecture for scalable and maintainable code.